 Rome’s Last Citizen: The Life and Legacy of Cato, Mortal Enemy of Caesar, by Rob Goodman and Jimmy Soni

 Cato’s life is a gripping tale rich with resonances for our own turbulent politics.
 Cato grappled with home-grown terrorists, a public and private debt crisis, a yawning gap between rich and poor, and a fractious ruling class whose lives took on the dimensions of soap opera.
 He relentlessly opposed the rise of Julius Caesar, but his stubbornness led to the eventual fall of the Roman Republic.
-This is the story of this uncompromising man’s formation in a time of crisis and his lifelong battle to save the Republic.
+This is the story of this uncompromising man’s formation in a time of crisis.

 The great insights of the Stoics are spread over a wide range of ancient sources.
 This book brings them all together for the first time.
-It systematically presents what the various Stoic philosophers said on every important topic, accompanied by an eloquent commentary that is clear and concise.
+It systematically presents what the Stoic philosophers said on every important topic.
+Each topic is accompanied by an eloquent commentary that is clear and concise.
 The result is a set of philosophy lessons for everyone – the most valuable wisdom of ages past made available for our times, and for all time.

-Stoic Warriors is the first book to delve deeply into the ancient legacy of this relationship, exploring what the Stoic philosophy actually is, the role it plays in the character of the military (both ancient and modern), and its powerful value as a philosophy of life.
+Stoic Warriors is the first book to delve deeply into the ancient legacy of this relationship.
+It explores what the Stoic philosophy actually is, the role it plays in the character of the military, and its powerful value as a philosophy of life.

 Ancient truths that will revolutionize your life.
 Discover how the ancient wisdom of the Stoic philosophers can provide you with a philosophy of life in the twenty first century which will make you more resilient, more positive, more successful and more happy.

 This book is a fascinating interweaving of Stoic philosophy and contemporary cognitive-behavioural therapy (CBT).
-Robertson rightly reminds us of how much CBT owes its philosophical origins to the Stoics but, sadly, how often this debt is insufficiently acknowledged.
+Robertson rightly reminds us of how much CBT owes its philosophical origins to the Stoics.
 He urges us to redirect our attention to the past to see how modern CBT still has much to learn from its ancient precursors.
 Highly recommended. –Michael Neenan, Co-Director of the CBT Programme, Centre for Stress Management, Bromley, Kent, UK

 Courage Under Fire: Testing Epictetus’s Doctrines in a Laboratory of Human Behavior, by James B. Stockdale

 When physical disability from combat wounds brought about Jim Stockdale’s early retirement from military life, he had the distinction of being the only three-star officer in the history of the navy to wear both aviator wings and the Congressional Medal of Honor.
-His writings have been many and varied, but all converge on the central theme of how man can rise with dignity to prevail in the face of adversity.
+His writings all converge on the theme of how man can rise with dignity to prevail in the face of adversity.

 The “Meditations” of Marcus Aurelius is seen as one of the three most important expressions of Stoicism.
-Pierre Hadot here uncovers levels of meaning and expands the understanding of its underlying philosophy through what he argues are the deceptive clarity and ease of the work’s style.
+Hadot here uncovers levels of meaning and expands the understanding of its underlying philosophy.

-William O. Stephens lucidly sketches Marcus Aurelius’ upbringing, family relations, rise to the throne, military campaigns, and legacy, situating his philosophy amidst his life and times, explicating the factors shaping Marcus’ philosophy, and clarifying key themes in the Memoranda.
+William O. Stephens lucidly sketches Marcus Aurelius’ upbringing, family relations, rise to the throne, military campaigns, and legacy.

 This book offers a reconstruction of this pivotal notion in Stoicism, starting out from the two extant Stoic definitions, ‘knowledge of human and divine matters’ and ‘fitting expertise’.
-It focuses not only on the question of what they understood by wisdom, but also on how wisdom can be achieved, how difficult it is to become a sage, and how this difficulty can be explained.
+It focuses not only on the question of what they understood by wisdom, but also on how wisdom can be achieved.

-A. A. Long, a leading scholar of later ancient philosophy, gives the definitive presentation of the thought of Epictetus for a broad readership.
+A. A. Long, a leading scholar of later ancient philosophy, gives the definitive presentation of the thought of Epictetus.
 Long’s fresh and vivid translations of a selection of the best of Epictetus’ discourses show that his ideas are as valuable and striking today as they were amost two thousand years ago.
-The translations are organized thematically within the framework of an authoritative introduction and commentary, which offer a way into this world for those new to it, and illuminating interpretations for those who already know it.
+The translations are organized thematically, which offer a way into this world for those new to it, and illuminating interpretations for those who already know it.

 Originally written only for his personal consumption, Marcus Aurelius’s Meditations has become a key text in the understanding of Roman Stoic philosophy.
 This Penguin Classics edition is translated with notes by Martin Hammond and an introduction by Diskin Clay.